astronomer/astro-sdk/README.md

 </h3>
 <br/>

+# Overview

+The astro library is a suite of tools for writing ETL and ELT workflows in Airflow.
+It lets SQL engineers focus on writing SQL, Python engineers focus on writing Python, and all engineers focus on data engineering instead of configuration.
+By design, `astro` modules automatically pass database contexts to your tasks, meaning that you can focus on writing code and leave metadata definitions for load time.

+- **Without `astro`**: Database connections and context are defined in operators.
+This metadata does not pass automatically from task to task, meaning that you have to redefine it for each new task/ operator.
+SQL queries must be static.
+- **With `astro`**: Database connections and context are defined at load time.
+Metadata is automatically passed into functions, meaning that you can write generic queries in your task and run these queries without knowing the context ahead of time.
+SQL queries can be templated with JINJA.

 # Philosophy

 With the `astro` library, we want to redefine the DAG writing experience from the bottom up.
-Our goal is to empower data engineers and data scientists to write DAGs based around the movement of _data_ instead of the dependencies of tasks.
+Our goal is to empower data engineers and data scientists to write DAGs based around _data_ instead of _task dependencies_.
-With this in mind, we built a library where every step is defined by how your data moves, while also simplifying the transformation process between different environments.
-Our first two integrations are SQL and pandas, but we are planning many more in coming months.
+With this in mind, we built a library focused on data movement and simplifying data transformations between different environments.
+Our first two integrations are SQL and pandas, but we are planning many more in the coming months.

 With our SQL and dataframe modules, you should have the ability to treat SQL tables as if they're python objects.
 You can manipulate them, join them, templatize them, and ultimately turn them into dataframes if you want to run python functions against them.
-We hope that this library creates a cleaner Airflow ELT experience, as well as an easier onboarding for those who want to think in data transformations instead of DAGs.
+We hope that this library creates a cleaner Airflow ELT experience, as well as an easier onboarding for those who want to focus on data transformations instead of DAGs.

-Please feel free to raise issues and propose improvements, and community contributions are highly welcome!
+Please feel free to raise issues and propose improvements.
+Community contributions are highly welcome!

 Thank you,